networklessons/docker-alpine-freeradius/README.md

 ## Kubernetes

-You can find the deployment, config-maps, and services to run this container in the kubernetes folder in the repository.
+You can find the deployment, config-maps, and services to run this container in the kubernetes folder of the repository.